ningchencontact/azure-docs.zh-tw/articles/cognitive-services/text-analytics/quickstarts/csharp.md

     ```csharp
     public static async Task RecognizeEntitiesExample(TextAnalyticsClient client)
     {
         // The documents to be submitted for entity recognition.
 The ID can be any value.
         var inputDocuments = new MultiLanguageBatchInput(
             new List<MultiLanguageInput>
             {
-                new MultiLanguageInput("en", "1", "Microsoft was founded by Bill Gates and Paul Allen on April 4, 1975, to develop and sell BASIC interpreters for the Altair 8800."),
+                new MultiLanguageInput("en", "1", "Microsoft was founded by Bill Gates and Paul Allen on April 4, 1975, to develop and sell BASIC interpreters for the Altair 8800.")
-                new MultiLanguageInput("es", "2", "La sede principal de Microsoft se encuentra en la ciudad de Redmond, a 21 kilómetros de Seattle.")
             });
         //...
     }